 The questions that we hear often is when should I plan things?
 We are glad that you asked!
 We’ve put together this timeline that we hope helps make your planning easier.

 Walt Disney World Hotel Reservations

 You can book your hotel room as far in advance as 499 days, so that gives you ample time to plan your trip and start saving those pennies.
 Our friend Leslie at Trips with Tykes wrote an extremely comprehensive review about the breakdown of the best resorts in each class, check it out here.
-Additionally, you can read about our stay at the Grand Floridian and The Beach Club.
+Additionally, you can read about our stay at the Grand Floridian, The Beach Club and Animal Kingdom Lodge.